twboom/Clock/README.md

-# Perip
+# Clock
-Perip is a multifunctional online clock!
+A multifunctinal online clock!